MongoDB Atlas Clusters

 Backups

-- Snapshots are automatically taken even for M2/M5 clusters, but have different properties.
-To learn more, refer to [M2 and M5 backups docs](https://docs.atlas.mongodb.com/backup-restore-cluster/#m2
+Snapshots are also automatically taken for M2/M5 clusters but have different properties.
+For more details, see the [M2 and M5 backup documentation](https://docs.atlas.mongodb.com/backup-restore-cluster/#m2

 There are different types of snapshots with different retention periods and frequencies: